JackyFWong/JackyFWong.github.io/README.md

-### Currently under construction

 # JackyFWong.github.io
 Personal website of Jacky Wong.
+Keeping it simple here.
+If you would like to get to know me, feel free to contact me through email or LinkedIn!
-Also located at JackyFWong.com
+Also located at jackyfwong.com